triska/clpfd/README.md

 ## SICStus compatibility

-With SWI-Prolog's `library(clpfd)`, I am generally aiming for API compatibility with SICStus Prolog.
-Therefore, all examples work with at most small changes with SICStus Prolog too.
+SWI-Prolog's `library(clpfd)` is useful for teaching CLP(FD) constraints, and gives users a free glimpse of what a more valuable Prolog&nbsp;system can do.
+The SWI&nbsp;library is built to let you easily switch to the much faster and more sophisticated CLP(FD) system of [**SICStus&nbsp;Prolog**](https://sicstus.sics.se/) as soon as you need to satisfy the legal and other requirements that arise when you use Prolog in a professional context.
+Therefore, all examples work with at most small changes with SICStus&nbsp;Prolog too.
 For example, instead of `(ins)/2`, you need to use `domain/3` in SICStus Prolog.

-For better performance and many more specialised constraints, I highly recommend you obtain a copy of SICStus Prolog, and use it to solve more serious tasks with CLP(FD).
+For better ISO conformance, higher performance and many more specialised constraints, it is strongly recommended to obtain a copy of SICStus Prolog, and to use it to solve more serious tasks.

 ## Defaulty syntax and monotonicity